SlybootsStudio/iqrpg.guide/guides/beginners.md

 - Quartermaster / The Abyss / Portal
 - Upgrade stones
 - Heroic pots (unless you've invested into premium boosts already)
 - Pushing dungeons endlessly without improving your income first.
 Especially because noobs should sell keys instead of using them.
+Once you are less noob, getting to the first few cheap dungeon level milestones might be nice to add them to your droptable.